0xAX/linux-insides/Initialization/linux-initialization-1.md

 	addq	%rbp, level2_fixmap_pgt + (506*8)(%rip)
 ```

 Here we need to correct `early_level4_pgt` and other addresses of the page table directories, because as I wrote above, kernel can't be run at the default `0x1000000` address. `rbp` register contains actual address so we add to the `early_level4_pgt`, `level3_kernel_pgt` and  `level2_fixmap_pgt`.
-Let's try to understand what these labels means.
+Let's try to understand what these labels mean.
 First of all let's look on their definition:

 ```assembly
 NEXT_PAGE(early_level4_pgt)